Property Management Business Plan

 Milestones

-[Company name]’s long term goal is to become the most sought after property management firm in [location] and the standard by which other providers are judged.
+[Property Management Business Name]’s long-term goal is to become the most sought-after property management firm in [location] and the standard by which other providers are judged.

 Date | Milestone |